Lung Cancer Choices©© 5th Edition Menu

 Cancers develop and spread in part because they evade detection by the immune system.
 The goal of immunotherapy is to make cancer cells recognized as abnormal or “non-self” by the immune system, enabling natural immune defense mechanisms to eliminate the cancer.
 With immunotherapy, side effects are typically mild because the drugs affect only certain types of cells, and they use the body’s own defenses (not cytotoxic drugs) to kill cancer cells.
 However, in some cases the immune system may become over-engaged, creating auto-immune inflammatory side effects.
 These side effects can be severe and may require treatment with immune suppressant medications.

-Ipilimumab and Tremelimumab are monoclonal antibodies that inhibit the cytotoxic T-lymphocyte-associated protein 4 (CTLA-4) immune checkpoint pathway.
-Although these agents have been used extensively in the treatment of melanoma, they are now being evaluated in NSCLC, typically in combination with the Anti-PD1 class of drugs.
-They have a similar side effect profile to the Anti-PD1 antibodies, including rash, diarrhea/colitis, hepatitis, iritis/uveitis, hormonal changes and pneumonitis.
-However, side effects tend to be more common with Anti-CTLA-4 drugs compared to Anti PD-1 and Anti-PD-L1 compounds.52-53
+Ipilimumab and tremelimumab are monoclonal antibodies that inhibit the cytotoxic T-lymphocyte- associated protein 4 (CTLA-4) immune checkpoint pathway.
+They are now approved for use in lung cancer in combination with anti-PD1 targeting agents as well as chemotherapy.
+They have a similar side effect profile to the Anti-PD1 antibodies, including rash, diarrhea/colitis, hepatitis, iritis/uveitis, hormonal changes, and pneumonitis.
+However, side effects tend to be more common with Anti-CTLA-4 drugs compared to Anti PD-1 and Anti-PD-L1 compounds.75-76

-APX005M is a CD40 Agonistic Antibody being studied in combination with Nivolumab and Cabiralizumab.
+APX005M is a CD40 Agonistic Antibody being studied in combination with nivolumab and cabiralizumab.
 This drug was designed to stimulate the immune system and enhance the anti-cancer immune response.
-There is limited data for NSCLC, however a Phase 1 trial reported on four patients of whom one had a partial response, two had stable disease and the fourth progressed.55 Side effects include fatigue, malaise, nausea, fevers, chills and flu like symptoms.
+There is limited data for NSCLC, however a Phase 1 trial reported on four patients of whom one had a partial response, two had stable disease and the fourth progressed.77 Side effects include fatigue, malaise, nausea, fevers, chills and flu like symptoms.
 The Phase 2 trial continues to enroll patients, with results forthcoming.

-In an effort to try to both improve first line response rates to immunotherapy as well as to overcome resistance to first line immunotherapies, multiple trials are being conducted evaluating novel combinations of immunotherapy with targeted therapies.
-Some of these include PARP inhibitors, VEGF inhibitors, novel anti-CTLA-4 antibodies, anti-CD137 antibodies, ICOS agonists and antagonists
+To try to both improve first line response rates to immunotherapy as well as to overcome resistance to first line immunotherapies, multiple trials are being conducted evaluating novel combinations of immunotherapy with targeted therapies.
+Some of these include PARP inhibitors, VEGF inhibitors, novel anti-CTLA-4 antibodies, anti-CD137, anti-LAG3 and anti-TIM3 antibodies, as well as ICOS agonists and antagonists.

 Tumor Mutational Burden